Net run rate: Head-to-head record or stage a play-off match

 Split teams level on points using the results from the matches between them.
 However, this unfairly increases the importance of that one match and reduces the importance of other matches in the league, when all matches in a league should be of equal value − the team with the better head-to-head record will have a worse record against other teams.
 Also, the head-to-head record will not decide it if the game between them was a No result, or if they played each other twice, and won one game each.

-An example of where a team progressed further because of a head-to-head result taken into account, was in the 1999 World Cup semi-finals when South Africa vs Australia played to a draw but Australia progressed due to them beating South Africa in the group stages, even though South Africa won more matches.
+An example of where a team progressed further because of a head-to-head result taken into account, was in the 1999 World Cup semi-finals when South Africa vs Australia played to a tie but Australia progressed due to them beating South Africa in the group stages, even though South Africa won more matches.

 Alternatively, stage a play-off match between the teams level on points.
 However, organising this at very short notice may be difficult, or the teams may be in the middle of a league table with no promotion or relegation or progression at stake, so there may be no appetite for a play-off match.

 These two methods both also run into difficulties when three or more teams are level on points.